wenhan99/universal-data-analyzer/README.md

 ## Outputs
 Each run creates a timestamped folder (e.g., analysis_20230915_143210) containing:

- -Logs (e.g., analysis.log).
+ -- Logs (e.g., analysis.log).
- -Dataset Summaries (dataset_summary.txt).
+ -- Dataset Summaries (dataset_summary.txt).
- -Plots (histograms, correlation heatmaps, confusion matrices, etc.).
+ -- Plots (histograms, correlation heatmaps, confusion matrices, etc.).
- -SHAP Summary (shap_summary.png).
+ -- SHAP Summary (shap_summary.png).
- -Predictions (when loading a model for inference)
+ -- Predictions (when loading a model for inference)

 ## Contributing
 Feel free to submit pull requests or open issues if you want to improve the pipeline, add new features, or enhance its flexibility.